slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 -- Steve Jobs [1955]*

 > *"What one piece of advice would you give someone starting a company?
 Do something that most people think is hard.
 If you try something easy, there will be five other companies doing the same thing two months later.
 But if you try something that’s difficult at first, everything gets much easier as soon as you make it through those initial challenges.
 Competition will be lower, because everyone else thought it was too hard.
 Recruiting good people will be easier, because good people like doing hard things.
 And when you have better people and less competition, raising capital gets easier, too."
--- David Velez (Nubank)*
+-- David Velez [1982]*

 > *"A startup isn’t really a company at all.
 A startup is a set of founders with hopefully a set of proprietary insights that are a result of them living in the future.
-Most of the great startups come from a great insight and a great insight usually occurs when someone is living in the future and they notice something that’s missing."*
+Most of the great startups come from a great insight and a great insight usually occurs when someone is living in the future and they notice something that’s missing."
+-- Unknown *